|Who we are

 Let’s get one thing straight: The so-called “birth control” mandate isn’t about providing artificial contraception; that’s already widely available.
 And it’s not about the cost; it’s quite affordable at local pharmacies.
 (Yet for those in the business of providing contraception, sales generated $15.5 billion in 2010.)

-The mandate, in essence, is about a fundamental right to liberty — a right the slaves were given 149 years ago.
+The mandate, in essence, is about a fundamental right to liberty — a right the slaves were given more than 150 years ago.

 But even fifth-graders get the bit about the right to liberty … so should our government.